2011 Springfield tornado: Meteorological synopsis

 Between 8:18 a.m. and 9:15 a.m.
 (EDT), severe storms producing 1 in hail developed over portions of New Hampshire, Massachusetts and Maine; however, little if any impact resulted from these storms.
 At 10:05 a.m., the SPC issued a severe thunderstorm watch for the entire state of Vermont, much of northern New York, northeastern Pennsylvania and parts of western Massachusetts and Connecticut.
 By this time, a broken line of severe storms had developed over parts of western New York and northern Pennsylvania.
 With the storms gradually developing throughout the day and an increasing threat of tornadoes, a tornado watch was issued at 1:00 p.m. for much of New England, southern New York, eastern Pennsylvania and most of New Jersey.
 Around 2:00 p.m., severe storms with damaging hail, measured up to 2.75 in, and winds around 60 mph developed in eastern New York.
 These storms gradually tracked east-southeastward into Vermont and later New Hampshire.
 One particular supercell produced very large 3.25 in diameter hail at Shaftsbury, Vermont after producing a funnel cloud and baseball sized hail across the border in New York State.
 At 2:43 p.m., the first of several tornado warnings in the area was issued for southern Coos County, New Hampshire.

 Between 3:00 and 3:30 p.m., severe storms developed over western Massachusetts and prompted a tornado warning to be issued at 3:28 p.m. for parts of Hampden, Hampshire and Franklin Counties.
 About an hour later, another warning was issued for Springfield, Massachusetts, and surrounding areas.
 Within minutes, a touchdown was confirmed near Springfield by local law enforcement and amateur radio operators.
-This tornado was later rated a strong EF3 on the Enhanced Fujita Scale.
-At one point, this supercell displayed radar characteristics similar to historic supercells that produced violent tornadoes over the Southeast and the Great Plains.
-Over the next hour, damage was reported as far east as Charlton from this long-track tornado.
-Other brief touchdowns were reported across the state afterward as well, which caused minor damage.

-In total, 10 towns and cities, Westfield, Agawam, West Springfield, Springfield, Monson, Wilbraham, Brimfield, Sturbridge, Southbridge, and Charlton, Massachusetts, all sustained damage from the long track EF3 tornado.
-A total of three (downgraded from the originally reported 4) people were killed as a result of the tornado and at least 200 people were injured from severe weather across the state.
-The outbreak included the first killer tornado in Massachusetts since the 1995 Great Barrington tornado.